-It’s no secret.
-The cost of raising a child is steep.
+The best ways to save money for your child are by starting early and saving often.
+It’s no secret that the cost of raising a child is steep.
 The USDA has been monitoring the growing costs of raising a child since the 1960s.
-Their latest study completed in 2017 showed that a child from a middle income family will cost $233,610 from birth to the age of 17.
+Their latest study was completed in 2017 and it showed that the average cost of a child from a middle-class family costs about $233,610 from birth to the age of 17.

-Where To Save for Your Child
+4 Ways to Save for Your Child

 Once you’ve established how much you need to save, the next step is to determine where the funds should go.
-Consider these options to save money and give your child a good start in life:
+Consider these options for saving money for kids and to give your child(ren) a good start in life:

 A managed investment account from MoneyLion is a great way to get the ball rolling.
 Simply open a managed investment account at no cost, and the MoneyLion robo-advisor platform will do all the legwork, including investment selection, trading, and rebalancing, all without any management fees.